Uniquely optimal codes of low complexity are symmetric: Acknowledgments

 \section{Acknowledgments}

 Much of this work was conducted during the SOFT 2020:\ Summer of Frame Theory virtual workshop.
 CC was partially supported NSF DMS 1555149 and NSF DMS 1839918.
 DGM was partially supported by AFOSR FA9550-18-1-0107 and NSF DMS 1829955.
 HP was partially supported by an AMS-Simons Travel Grant.
+The authors would also like to thank the reviewer for their feedback, in particular a suggestion to simplify Case II in the proof of Theorem~\ref{thm.unique codes in unit-distance metric graphs}(b).